What Determines the Cost of Packaging?

 Many components influence and impact the cost of packaging.
 From the obvious expenses (such as raw material and labor) to the hidden (think warehousing and obsolete inventory).
 It's important to consider all of the factors when calculating the cost of packaging for your business.

 Hard costs are those that have a direct price associated with them.
 These are the things that you pay for out-of-pocket during a packaging project and are relatively easy to itemize and tabulate at the end of the day.
 Hard costs include:

 Let’s take a look at each of these in detail.

 The application of graphics to packaging varies greatly depending on the project.
-Perhaps you are applying a simple 1-color version of your logo to the outside of a brown shipping box, or you might be developing a highly customized retail experience that hinges on eye-catching appeal.
-Based on the complexity of your graphic design needs, you may be able to simply provide your packaging manufacturer with a logo file in the appropriate color profile and resolution, or you may need to contract a professional graphic designer or branding firm to develop print-ready graphics for you.
-Whichever route you take, the graphic design process is similar to that of structural design, and you should ask for a quote, timeline, and terms up front.
+You may be applying a simple 1-color version of your logo to the outside of a shipping box, or you might be developing an eye-catching highly customized retail experience.
+For simple designs, it may be enough to provide your packaging manufacturer with a logo file in the appropriate color profile and resolution.

 After tabulating the hard costs of packaging, you must take into consideration any underlying hidden costs to paint the full picture.